 How to Make Red Bean Matcha Mochi with Kinako

-Shaping and filling the mochi is probably the trickiest part because the dough is super sticky and the process can be a pretty handful.
+Shaping and filling the mochi is probably the trickiest part.
+The reason is that the dough is super sticky, so the process can be a pretty handful.
 The result is smooth, chewy, and elastic mochi that brings a nostalgic reminder of all the happy memories in Japan.
-I have a video here to show how the recipe is made.

 Don’t forget to check out these delicious Japanese dessert recipes!